 On each plot the 19 curves represent intervals of 250 Myr.
 Each curve is based on 1001 solutions with very close initial conditions.
-The variation of these curves reflects the chaotic diffusion of the solutions (Laskar 2008).
+The variation of these curves reflects the chaotic diffusion of the solutions (Laskar 2008, see arXiv: 0802.3371).